modelsconf2018/modelsconf2018.github.io/calls/doctoral-symposium/index.md

 * Expected contributions: A list of the expected contributions to both theory and practice.
 * Current status: A description of the work to-date, results achieved so far and a proposed planned timeline for completion.

 Submissions must not exceed five (5) pages plus two (2) pages for references.
-All submissions must conform to the Springer LNCS style (http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines).
+All submissions must conform to the sigconf template provided by [ACM Template](https://www.acm.org/publications/proceedings-template for details).

-All papers have to be submitted electronically in PDF format via Easychair: <Link here>
+All papers have to be submitted electronically in PDF format.
+The submission page for Doctoral Symposium @MODELS'18 is through [Easychair](https://easychair.org/conferences/?conf=doctoralsymposiummod).

 ## Important Dates
 All submission deadlines are AoE (i.e. UTC-12).